Knutakir/IT2810-Project-4/README.md

 ## Testing
 ### Responsive design and OS

 The group tested the application and made sure that the different filtering options worked together, and that they worked with search and sorting.
 The pagination and rating was tested.
 The group made sure that AsyncStorage worked as intended, also after reopening the application.

 All of these functionalites were tested on both iOS and Android.
 There was also done testing of the responsive design, to make sure that it woked well on different sizes.

-The group tested the application on three different mobile devices, an iPhone 5s with iOS, a Samsung Galaxy Tab S2 with Android and a Samsung Galaxy S9+.
+The group tested the application on three different mobile devices, an iPhone 5s with iOS, a Samsung Galaxy Tab S2 with Android and a Samsung Galaxy S9+ with Android.

-Picker, small other changes
+There were not many big changes that had to be done to make te application usable on both iOS and Android.
+The main difference in design is the `Picker` for the filters, as can be seen in Image 2 (iOS) and Image 11 (Android).

 Another challenge was to adapt the application to both the iPhone and the Samsung Tab.
-The iPhone that were used is a very small device, and the tab is significantly larger.
-This lead to "småfiksing" to make the application look good enough on all of the devices, where a library with viewport height and width came in handy.
+The iPhone that was used is a very small device, and the tab is significantly larger.
+This lead to a lot of small fixes to make the application look good enough on all of the devices.
+A library with viewport height and width came in handy for this.

-Screenshots from the different devices:
+The group did visual testing to make sure that the design looked good on multiple sizes and operating systems.
+Below are some screenshots from the different devices:

 <div style="text-align: center">
 <strong>Image 1 and 2: Iphone 5s<strong><br>
 <img src="./images/iphone1.png" height=350/> <img src="./images/iphone2.png" height=350/><br>